nim-lang/Nim/doc/manual.md

   return "ambiguous"
   ```

 When counting is ambiguous, disambiguation begins.
+Disamgiuation also has two stages, first a
+hierarchical type relation comparison, and if that is inconclusive, a complexity comparison.
+Where counting relates the type of the operand to the formal parameter, disambiguation relates the
+formal parameters with each other to find the most competitive choice.
-Parameters are iterated
-by position and these parameter pairs are compared for their type relation.
-The general goal
+Parameters are iterated by position and these parameter pairs are compared for their type
-of this comparison is to determine which parameter is more specific.
-The types considered are
+relation.
+The general goal of this comparison is to determine which parameter is least general.

-not of the inputs from the callsite, but of the competing candidates' parameters.
+The types considered are not of the inputs from the callsite, but of the competing candidates' parameters.

 Some examples: